loki3/flexagonator/custom/explore.md

 The flexes it uses during the search are listed in the box following the `use flexes` text.
 It defaults to the same set of flexes as the _explore_ option, but you can type in any list of supported flexes (separated by spaces).

+As noted earlier, when it searches for all states reachable with a set of flexes, it considers any states that are simply rotated and/or flipped as equivalent, which has some implications for how it finds cycles.
+One, it doesn't consider flex sequences that only consist of `>`, `<`, and `^`, since these all result in the same state number.
+And two, for groups where the pat structure is symmetric in some way, the number of states that you can cycle between may be greater than it appears because intermediate states may be rotated or flipped versions of earlier states.
+For example, the flexes `>>`, `^>`, and `^<` all preserve the pat structure `[ -, [--], -, [--] ]`, rotating and flipping the flexagon.

 ## Pat rearrangements